oauthstuff/app2app-evolution/README.md

    ```
    If the app of the domain owner is installed and supports
    [Android App Links](https://developer.android.com/training/app-links)
-   the right app will always be opened.
+   the legit app will always be opened.
 If the domain owner
    app is not installed, the OS will display an app chooser
    dialog (can be seen in the picture above).
 Since every
    app can claim to handle the domain name, the user could